-Everything went on a random.
-I immediately hit going the moment I saw the invite popped up.
-It was a weekend getaway to Aloguinsan.
+Everything happened on a random.
+I immediately hit going the moment I saw the Facebook invite notification.
+A weekend getaway to Aloguinsan is something I couldn’t afford to miss, after previous derailed plans.

-Though the trip was going Dutch, resisting would mean my lost.
+Though the trip was going Dutch, resisting would mean my loss.
 The chance of traveling with the awesome folks of Cebu Bloggers Society is an opportunity in itself.

-Aloguinsan seats southwest of Cebu City and is sandwiched between the municipalities of Barili on its south and Pinamungahan on its north.
+Aloguinsan seats southwest of Cebu City and is sandwiched between the municipalities of Barili on its south and Pinamungajan on its north.

 The place seemed closer to the metro but getting there is a bit of a frowner.
 The southward traffic gridlock, the crooked highway, and the cramped public transport discourages partly willing travelers.
 However, if you give in to your adventurous genes’ persistence, you will definitely find your way to Aloguinsan—no matter how hard it is to reach.